USEPA/cam-api-examples/README.md

 `install.packages("jsonlite")`
 <br/><br/>

-### R/bulk_data_api_demo.R
+### R/account_data_demo.R

 Insert your API key at

 `apiKEY <- "YOUR_API_KEY"`

-The script retrieves CSAPR compliance data and daily emissions data using the camd-services API.
-Additionally, the script will also download XML files to a local directory.
+The script retrieves account holdings and compliance data by using the streaming-services and account-mgmt APIs.
+The script also prints out useful data from the response headers too.

 Use RStudio to run the script.
-<br/><br/>

 ### R/emissions_data_demo.R